Russian Dolls (film)

-Russian Dolls (Les Poupées russes) is a 2005 romantic comedy-drama film, the sequel to L'Auberge Espagnole (2002) and the second part of the Spanish Apartment trilogy, which is concluded with Chinese Puzzle (Casse-tête chinois, 2013).
+Russian Dolls (Les Poupées russes) is a 2005 romantic comedy-drama film, the sequel to L'Auberge Espagnole (2002) and the second instalment in the Spanish Apartment trilogy, which is concluded with Chinese Puzzle (Casse-tête chinois, 2013).
 Cédric Klapisch wrote and directed the film, whose settings include Paris, London, Saint Petersburg and Moscow.
 Klapisch makes use of digital and split-screen effects in the film, as well as non-linear narrative.

 Plot

 The film begins with friends from L'Auberge espagnole meeting in Saint Petersburg at the wedding of Wendy's brother, William.
 Xavier begins to reminisce about the events of the past several years.

 Xavier and Martine have split up and Martine has since had a child and become a committed environmental activist.
 For financial reasons, Xavier becomes a writer for pulp romantic novels and a ghostwriter, writing the autobiographies of celebrities.
 Martine criticizes his pulp novel work as being unrealistic and corny.
 Despite agreeing with this, Xavier replies that he earns good money.
 In Paris, Xavier has a brief affair with Kassia, a sales clerk from Senegal.
 When Xavier's grandfather asks about Xavier's fiancée, he asks his friend Isabelle, who is a lesbian, to pose as his fiancée.

 In Paris, Xavier runs into Wendy, who has become an accomplished television writer.
 She is currently involved in an unhealthy relationship.
 A TV assignment later takes Xavier to London where he had requested to work with Wendy.
-Xavier is given the chance to ghost write an autobiography of Celia, a successful young model, whom he visits on a number of occasions.
+Xavier is given the chance to ghost write an autobiography of Celia Shelburn, a successful young model, whom he visits on a number of occasions.
 On one of these visits Xavier and Celia kiss before sleeping together while looking at the boats on the River Seine.
 The film shows Xavier and Wendy's attraction to each other growing before developing into a physical relationship.
 Xavier fights with Wendy's boyfriend which results in Xavier throwing him out.